How Children Grieve Differently by Age: A Complete Developmental Guide

 Read: How to talk to preschool children about death

-Ages 6-9: Early primary school
+Ages 6 to 9: Early primary school

 What they understand about death

 By this stage, most children understand that death is permanent, universal, and inevitable.
 This is a significant cognitive leap.
 They know the person is not coming back.
 They begin to grasp that everyone dies, including themselves.
+This realisation can create new fears about their own safety or the safety of other loved ones.

 How grief shows up